kalabox/kalabox/README.md

 * Easily customize or extend tooling, deployment options and basically any other functionality.
 * Free yourself from the tyranny of inferior local development products.

-For more info on how you can do some of the above check out the [wiki](https://kalabox.freshdesk.com)
+For more info on how you can do some of the above check out the [knowledge base](https://kalabox.freshdesk.com)

 ## Installing